There are a lot of trivial matters which are mostly associated when it comes to ladyboys in Asia.

 Her daughters are always well-mannered, respectful, kind, and affectionate.
 They often quietly color, play video games, or talk to their mom’s clients while their mom works in the salon.
 I’ve also never heard curse words come out of their mouths.
 It is very impressive to me as I was already saying things like dumb, crazy, and etc. in my vernacular when I was 7 lol.

-Being a mother doesn’t require the letter “F” in the s*x section on the birth certificate.
+Being a mother doesn’t require the letter “F” on the birth certificate.
 It requires patience, understanding and above all, love.
 Pregnancy starts and ends in 9 months but motherhood… it’s for a lifetime.

 Happy Mother’s day!